dotkrnl/capa_benchmark/README.md

 Author: Qian Zhang
 Time: 04/17/2019

 This repo lists the selected benchmarks for CAPA.
 Basically they are either edited from Rosseta/SDAccel or written by hand.
+All of these benchmarks are ready-to-use eclipse C++ projects.

 For integer bitwidth optimization: